soichih/node-perfsonar/README.md

 });
 ```

-Currently, you can only specify 1 endpoint (I don't know how to query it on perfsonar/ma service), but I am hoping to be able to specify
+Currently, you can only specify 1 endpoint (I don't know how to query it on perfsonar/ma service.
+If you know how, please let me now!)
-multiple endpoints that you are interested in.

 Sample output.